nimedev/typescript/README.md

-# typescript
+# Nimedev TypeScript Style Guide

-TypeScript Style Guide
+*An approach to write TypeScript*